Modern Support Vehicles:

 2017 Ford Transit Van

-The WW2 Armor team is excited about our latest addition: A new 2017 Ford Transit van!
+The WW2 Armor team is excited about one of our latest additions: A new 2017 Ford Transit van!
 It has the largest available cargo space, dual rear wheels, and the Power Stroke Turbo Diesel engine.
 Once outfitted with the shelves, work surfaces, and racks, this will become our mobile toolbox and workshop.
 You will see it at our events far and wide, providing us with the tools necessary to make minor and significant repairs to the weapons and vehicles of WW2 Armor.
 It is configured to be able to carry a heavy payload and tow our enclosed trailer.
 It will be able to tow some of our lighter vehicles, such as our Ford GPW Jeeps or our Dodge WC63.